 In a recent case reported in the media on 9 June 2011, the County Court of Victoria found a school liable for the breach of duty of care when a student was nearly blinded when a coin accidentally flicked into her eye in the school yard during lunch break.

-In Withyman v State of NSW and Anor NSWDC 186, the District Court held that 'a teacher who seduces a pupil she has come to know at school, even if the acts of intimacy occurred outside school, is still liable for breach of her duty of care to the student.
-Teacher's duty to take reasonable care for the welfare of students is higher when a student who the teacher knew to have significant behavioural and personality problems'.
+In Withyman v State of NSW and Anor NSWDC 186, the District Court held that “a teacher who seduces a pupil she has come to know at school, even if the acts of intimacy occurred outside school, is still liable for breach of her duty of care to the student.
+Teacher’s duty to take reasonable care for the welfare of students is higher when a student who the teacher knew to have significant behavioural and personality problems”.

 In Moran v Victorian Institute of Teaching VCAT 1311 (31 July 2007), the Victorian Civil and Administrative Tribunal (VCAT) overturned the decision of the Victorian Institute of Teaching to deregister a teacher because he failed to intervene in a school yard fight.
-The VCAT held that it was reasonable for the teacher not to intervene in the fight, if his/her physical safety was under threat.
+VCAT held that it was reasonable for the teacher not to intervene in the fight, if their physical safety was under threat.

-The teacher's employer, individual school or the state may be vicariously liable for the actions or omissions of their employees.
-In Miller v South Australia (1980) 24 SASR 416, a school was held liable for the injuries sustained by a 4-year-old boy who escaped from his class and was burnt by a barbecue in the school grounds.
+The teacher’s employer, individual school or the state may be vicariously liable for the actions or omissions of their employees.
+In Miller v South Australia (1980) 24 SASR 416, a school was held liable for the injuries sustained by a four-year-old boy who escaped from his class and was burnt by a barbecue in the school grounds.